grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ac.md

 ### AC-21: Information Sharing

-Enable authorized users to determine whether access authorizations assigned to a sharing partner match the information’s access and use restrictions for {{ insert: param, ac-21_odp.01 }} ; and
+Enable authorized users to determine whether access authorizations assigned to a sharing partner match the information’s access and use restrictions for information-sharing circumstances where user discretion is required to determine whether access authorizations assigned to a sharing partner match the information’s access and use restrictions are defined; ; and

-Employ {{ insert: param, ac-21_odp.02 }} to assist users in making information sharing and collaboration decisions.
+Employ automated mechanisms or manual processes that assist users in making information-sharing and collaboration decisions are defined; to assist users in making information sharing and collaboration decisions.

 Information sharing applies to information that may be restricted in some manner based on some formal or administrative determination.
 Examples of such information include, contract-sensitive information, classified information related to special access programs or compartments, privileged information, proprietary information, and personally identifiable information.
 Security and privacy risk assessments as well as applicable laws, regulations, and policies can provide useful inputs to these determinations.
 Depending on the circumstances, sharing partners may be defined at the individual, group, or organizational level.
 Information may be defined by content, type, security category, or special access program or compartment.
 Access restrictions may include non-disclosure agreements (NDA).
 Information flow techniques and security attributes may be used to provide automated assistance to users making sharing and collaboration decisions.

-authorized users are enabled to determine whether access authorizations assigned to a sharing partner match the information’s access and use restrictions for {{ insert: param, ac-21_odp.01 }};
+authorized users are enabled to determine whether access authorizations assigned to a sharing partner match the information’s access and use restrictions for information-sharing circumstances where user discretion is required to determine whether access authorizations assigned to a sharing partner match the information’s access and use restrictions are defined;;

- {{ insert: param, ac-21_odp.02 }} are employed to assist users in making information-sharing and collaboration decisions.
+ automated mechanisms or manual processes that assist users in making information-sharing and collaboration decisions are defined; are employed to assist users in making information-sharing and collaboration decisions.

 Access control policy